garethr/puppet-module-skeleton/README.md

 ## Installation

+> NOTE: Skeleton generation only works as non-root user.

 As a feature, puppet module tool will use ~/.puppet/var/puppet-module/skeleton as template for its `generate` command.
 The files provided here are meant to be better templates for use with the puppet module tool.